 - Wendy’s — Franchise said it may come back after a 10-year absence in 2009, but the crisis hit and management shifted focus elsewhere.

-Name-brand fast food chains have seen significant losses since the start of crisis in 2009, as offering are considered niche items and overpriced — often more expensive than wealthier nations — and out of reach of most consumers suffering from record-high unemployment and austerity.
+Name-brand fast food chains have seen significant losses since the start of crisis in 2009, as offerings are considered overpriced niche items — often more expensive than wealthier nations — and out of reach of most consumers suffering from record-high unemployment and austerity.

 Please note the following

 1. The American way of food service does not apply

 2. Prices are higher and vary by location